Janet Hsieh: Author

 Hsieh published her first Chinese-language travel book, Traveling with 100 Toothbrushes, in 2010.
 She has since published two additional travel-related titles, Backpack to the Future and Au for You, as well as two English learning books, Janet's Funtastic English and j@net.com.

 In 2016, Hsieh and her husband George Young co-authored the book Starting at The End (Chinese language title: "在世界的盡頭說：我願意").
 The book shares their sometimes conflicting stories on how they met, as well as their fifty-day journey through Texas, Argentina, and through to their wedding in Antarctica.

 Personal life

 Hsieh married George Young in January 2015.
-They have two sons, one born in 2017 and the other in 2021.
+They have two sons, one born in 2016 and the other in 2021.

-Hsieh holds a black belt in Taekwondo and is a trained sushi chef and circus performer.
+Hsieh achieved a black belt in Taekwondo and trained as a sushi chef and circus performer in the past.

 Filmography

-Television
+Hosting

 Hsieh has served as the host of numerous programs on Discovery Travel and Living, including Fun Taiwan, as well as programs on local Taiwanese television networks, such as Aqua Challenge.